-Residents or Fellows: Physicians engaged in a program of graduate medical education under the tutelage and supervision of appropriately qualified faculty and attending staff.
+Residents or Fellows: Also referred to collectively as "house staff", doctors engaged in a program of graduate medical education under the tutelage and supervision of appropriately qualified faculty and attending staff.

 Scheduled duty periods: Assigned duty within the institution encompassing hours which may be within the normal work day, beyond the normal work day, or a combination of both.